HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-detail-news-news-show-informationen-aus-dem-department-informatik-zum-angriff-auf-die-it.md

 Start: March 13th, 2023 / 10:00 a.m
  End: March 20th, 2023 / 12:00 p.m

-Use of the PC-Pools
+Use of PC pools / IT support channels
 ----------

-In order to work in the PC-Pools of the AI- or TI-Lab, an account has to be requested in advance.
+All information can be found in the "Accounts" channel of the "Support Dep.
+Informatik IT-Dienste" team with the team code **qwlqb91**

-The process is similar to the registration for the lab exercises via a MS Teams room and the DFN scheduler.
-Detailed information will follow shortly.
+You will also receive current information about the IT services of the Department of Computer Science via the other channels of this team.

 Abschlussarbeiten
 ----------